ory/docs/docs/hydra/index.md

 Hydra is an OAuth 2.0 and OpenID Connect Provider.
 In other words, an implementation of the OAuth 2.0 Authorization Framework as well as the OpenID Connect Core 1.0 framework.
-As such, it issues OAuth 2.0 Access, Refresh, and ID Tokens that enable third-parties to access your APIs in the name of your users.
+As such, it'ssues OAuth 2.0 Access, Refresh, and ID Tokens that enable third-parties to access your APIs in the name of your users.

 ## Flexible User Management